asvd/wl/README.md

   needs to react to the event each time it happens in the future.

-- *One-off* events which only happen once, for instance a page load event, an ajax-request responce, a complete of calculation delegated to a worker, or an asynchronous function callback.
+- *One-off* events which only happen once, for instance a page load event, an ajax-request responce, a complete of a calculation delegated to a worker, or an asynchronous function callback.
 For this kind it matters if an event has already been triggered at the moment of subscription (which means there should be additional check).
 In latter case the listener should likely be performed immediately.

 Whenable is a design pattern targeted to simplify dealing with the second kind of events by providing a special kind of listener